 CVE-2026-53151

-38th percentile — higher than 38% of all known CVEs
+Low risk39th percentile - higher than 39% of all known CVEs

 Summary

-In the Linux kernel, a vulnerability in the AF_RXRPC subsystem involves incorrect access to the SACK buffer in received UDP packets.
+In the Linux kernel's AF_RXRPC subsystem, a vulnerability was found in the ACK parser due to improper access to the SACK buffer in received UDP packets.
 The rxrpc_input_soft_acks() function modifies the skbuff and may incorrectly read data in case of packet fragmentation, potentially leading to parsing errors.

 Risk Assessment

-The risk involves potential incorrect processing of ACK packets, which could result in improper RXRPC protocol operation and, in extreme cases, data integrity issues or system crashes.
+The risk involves potential mishandling of ACK packets, which could lead to incorrect RXRPC protocol operation, and in extreme cases, data integrity issues or system crashes.

 Recommendation

-It is recommended to immediately update the Linux kernel to a version containing the fix for this vulnerability.
-Monitor official security advisories from your Linux distribution.
+It is recommended to immediately update the Linux kernel to a version containing the fix that removes the skb_condense() call and ensures safe copying of the SACK table before parsing.

 Original NVD description (English source)